OR WAIT null SECS

 EULAR has issued treatment recommendations for patients with rheumatic and musculoskeletal conditions with SARS-CoV-2 or COVID-19.
 A task force of 20 physicians settled on five overarching principles and 13 recommendations, which are similar to COVID-19 treatment guidelines issued by ACR in April-with slight variations.

-The European League Against Rheumatism (EULAR) has issued provisional treatment recommendations for patients with rheumatic and musculoskeletal conditions (RMD) who have contracted SARS-CoV-2 or tested positive for COVID-19.
+The European Alliance of Associations for Rheumatology (EULAR) has issued provisional treatment recommendations for patients with rheumatic and musculoskeletal conditions (RMD) who have contracted SARS-CoV-2 or tested positive for COVID-19.

 The guidelines were presented last week at the EULAR annual meeting and published simultaneously in the Annals of the Rheumatic Diseases.